abacobob/staticReactSite/README.md

 The onscreen confirmation is created with a combination of a sweetalert popup and JSX to structure the information.

 ##Express server (CURRENTLY IN REVIEW*)
-The express server is queried by the page on load through a GET request, and sends the updated restaurant menu to the React components.
+The express server is queried by the React parent component on mount through a GET request, and sends the updated restaurant menu to the React components.

-The server recieves the customers order through a POST request, and displays it in the console.
-This could easily then be sent to an order management system or a database
+The server receives customer food orders through a POST request, and displays it in the console.
+This could easily then be sent to an order management system or a database.

 *Note that this function is currently in review due to compatibility issues with the hosting service, so the menu is presently deployed from a vanilla JS module. see 'future work' below.

-##utilised technologies
+##utilised tools and technologies
 -HTML, CSS and vanilla JS
 -React
+-Git BASH CLI
--Node.js
+-Node.js and NPM
 -Express
 -Version control with Git
 -Heroku hosting and deployment solution

 ##Principle node packages
--AXIOS: used for handling HTTP requests (behaves in a similar way to fetch(), but with broader cross-browser support)
+-Axios: used for handling HTTP requests (Axios behaves in a similar way to fetch(), but with broader cross-browser support).
--Reactstrap: react-compatible bootstrap library
+-Reactstrap: react-compatible bootstrap library for mobile-ready responsive design.
--Sweetalert: used for responsive window.alert in the 'order confirmation' section.
+-Sweetalert: used for a responsive 'window.alert' alternative, used in the 'order confirmation' section.

 ##Future work
 -Resolve the express server compatibility issue.